-- 1) To maintain complete and accurate description of each job or occupation. - 2) To provide a standard procedure to determine the relative worth of each job. - 3) To ensure that fair wages is paid to all qualifies employees. - 4) To provide an accurate and fair consideration of all employees for advancement and transfer. - 5) To provide information for selection, placement and training of employees.
+- 1) To maintain complete and accurate description of each job or occupation. - 2) To provide a standard procedure to determine the relative worth of each job. - 3) To ensure that like wages are paid to all qualified employees for like work. - 4) To provide an accurate and fair consideration of all employees for advancement and transfer. - 5) To provide information for selection, placement and training of employees. - 6) To solve wage and salary controversies. - 7) To simplify union-management negotiations on wages. - 8) To fix minimum and maximum wages throughout the organization for each position.

-Factors in Job Evaluation -
+Factors to be considered while doing Job Evaluation -